 Using on Slopes

 We have a variety of slopes on our farm, we are near sand dunes so many of the plants which are growing on them are there as a way of keeping the sand from shifting.
 We have some small gentle slopes which are grassed over as in the picture and then we also have some which are at a 45º angle.
-These are more problematic for my husband who is a below knee amputee.
+These are more problematic for my husband who is a below-knee amputee.
 If he can get a solid foothold he can cut along the slope, if the grass is damp, or too choked with vine-type plants he will cut from the bottom.
 This is less efficient than a lateral cut but sometimes it's necessary.
 Although he tries to keep the areas short, it is a continual battle.

 The ergonomic handlebar on the Stihl brush cutter makes cutting easier as it is a lateral swinging motion.